foureyes/csci-ua.0002-fall2015-008/classes/12/nested.markdown

 </section>

 <section markdown="block">
-### Password Generator Recap
+### Password Generator

 Below is the output of a program that generates passwords based on a number that is input by the user.
 It's similar to the cheers example.

 {% highlight python %}
 Please enter a pasword length (0 to exit)